Nova Scotia Biodiversity Caucus

 Who can join the caucus?

 Anyone who is passionate about protecting biodiversity can join!
 Whether you are an NGO representative, an academic, or an individual eager to make a difference, you are welcome to participate in the group.
-Send us an email to biodiversity@nsenvironmentalnetwork.com and we’ll be happy to share more information about the Biodiversity Caucus!
+Send us an email at biodiversity@nsenvironmentalnetwork.com and we’ll be happy to share more information about the Biodiversity Caucus!

 Already convinced?
 Please complete our short form to express your interest in the caucus and we’ll connect with you as soon as possible.